CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/starlight_altar.md

     name(String)
     ```

 - `int`.
 Sets how long the craft will take to complete in ticks.
 Requires greater than 0.
-(Default `0`).
+(Default `1`).

     ```groovy:no-line-numbers
     craftTime(int)
     ```

-- `IConstellation`.
-Sets the required Constellation for the Rock Crystal to be attuned to.
-Only applies to Iridescent Altars.
+- `int`.
+Sets the amount of starlight the recipe requires.
+Has a cap based on the table tier, of 1000, 2000, 4000, 8000 for Luminous, Starlight, Celestial, and Iridescent respectively.
+Requires greater than or equal to 1 and less than or equal to 2000.
+(Default `1`).

     ```groovy:no-line-numbers
-    constellation(IConstellation)
+    starlight(int)
     ```

-- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `net.minecraft.item.crafting.IRecipe`).
+- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `hellfirepvp.astralsorcery.common.crafting.altar.AbstractAltarRecipe`).

     ```groovy:no-line-numbers
     register()